-This Corn Pie with Hot Pepper and Feta is the ultimate summer savory pie!
+This Fresh Corn Pie with Hot Pepper and Feta is the ultimate summer savory pie!
 With sweet summer corn being in abundance, and gardens growing galore, it's the perfect brunch or dinner pie.

 Corn Pie with Hot Pepper and Feta

 This fresh savory Corn Pie has a special place in my heart.
 It was one of the two pies I offered for sale when I started my former pie business, Shoofly Pie Baking Co.
 I launched the business in late August, so this pie was a great excuse to use up all the sweet summer corn I got from the farm.
 It was a favorite then, and still a favorite now.
+It's also one of the first pies I published here on Everyday Pie.
+Recently, I made it for my family to enjoy and grabbed a few fresh photos of it.
+It reminded me of how very much I love this pie!

 This savory pie is filled with sweet corn and balanced out with salty feta, a creamy custard base and a hit of heat from the hot peppers.
 If you aren't a fan of hot pepper, or plan to serve this to young kids, feel free to skip them all together.